HomeMadeBots/Embedded_Software_Meta_Model/README.md

 It is a set of meta-classes, relations and rules dedicated to the modeling of an embedded software.

-It covers the the physical software architecture and the software detailed design.
+It covers the physical software architecture and the software detailed design.
 Functionnal architecture is not covered.

 The firsts elements defined on this page are abstract meta-classes.
 They allow to define basic concepts by grouping common properties of elements defined